Alpha Sigma Kappa: History

-The sorority states a quality goal of being women committed to achieving their academic goals and promoting women in technical fields through: leadership, friendship and support.
+The National Organization of Alpha Sigma Kappa is not affiliated with a National Panhellenic governing body; however, chapters may be affiliated with councils at their respective universities.
+As of 2025, it has initiated 3,000+ members and has 400+ active collegiate members in fifteen chapters.
+Its headquarters is at 200 Golden Harvest Circle in Blacksburg, Virginia.

+Symbols

-The sorority's Greek letter name, Alpha Sigma Kappa, is intended to represent social aspects; "Women in Technical Studies" specifies its membership.
+The Greek letters Alpha Sigma Kappa represent social aspects; "Women in Technical Studies" specifies its membership.
+The sorority's colors are royal blue and silver.
+Its flower is the white rose and its jewel is the blue topaz.
+Alpha Sigma Kappa's symbols are the infinity sign and the lioness.
+Its motto is A Posse Ad Esse or "From Possibility to Reality".

 Membership

 Active membership in Alpha Sigma Kappa requires that a student pursues a major with a minimum of 1/3 of all credit hours in architecture, computer science, engineering, mathematics, physical sciences, or biological sciences, with a minimum of 1/6 of all credit hours as upper division courses in these fields.
-Specific majors at each university are defined in the respective chapter or Colony bylaws.
+Specific majors at each university are defined in the respective chapter or Petitioning Group bylaws.

 Once a woman is Initiated, her membership is for a lifetime.
-Alumnae Sisters remain connected through Alumnae chapters as well as informal networks of social and professional support.
+Alumnae remain connected through alumnae chapters as well as informal networks of social and professional support.

-The National Organization of Alpha Sigma Kappa is not affiliated with a National Panhellenic governing body; however, chapters may be affiliated with councils at their respective universities.

 Philanthropy

 The National philanthropy for Alpha Sigma Kappa is DonorsChoose.
-Individual chapters may choose local classroom projects to support through this organization, with an emphasis on assisting STEM projects.
+Individual chapters may choose local classroom projects to support through this organization, emphasizing assisting STEM projects.

 Additionally, chapters of Alpha Sigma Kappa organize and participate in local philanthropic events in their communities.
 Many events work to promote science and technical careers to young women.
 However, these events provide direct service or raise funds for a variety of nonprofit organizations, including: the American Cancer Society, Charity: Water, Girl Scouts of the USA, and the Susan G Komen Foundation.